welchbj/int3/docs/index.rst

 -----

 .. warning::

-    int3 is heavily tested and fully usable, but is still pre-1.0/stable software with **no guarantees** of avoiding breaking API changes until hitting version 1.0.
+    int3 is heavily tested and fully usable, but is still pre-1.0/stable software.
+This means there are several features yet to be implemented as well as **no guarantees** of avoiding breaking API changes prior to version 1.0.

 .. include:: ../README.rst